NicolasBernaerts/tasmota/teleinfo/binary/README.md

 You'll find here pre-compiled binaries for Teleinfo project.

+**If you come from an official Tasmota firware, please do a serial flash with a factory image to avoid any boot loop.**

 These binaries are ready to be flashed on ESP8266 or ESP32.
 Each binary has its own specificities :
   * **tasmota-teleinfo.bin** : target is ESP8266 with 1M memory.
 It won't handle LittleFS to store history files.